mateusDesteFabri/product-preview-card-component-main/README.md

 ### Continued development

-I need to learn more about how to create layouts using Flexbox and Grid.
+More about how to create layouts using Flexbox and Grid.
 Responsiveness, media queries, how to organize the code to make it clean, reusable and maintainable are also some of my aims.

 ## Author